 Cancers for which at least 30 subjects had sufficient information for inclusion in age-adjusted analyses.
-Numbers of subjects in analyses vary depending on missing observations for cumulative exposure days and some covariates (models adjusted for demographic and lifestyle factors include 36,823 subjects; models additionally adjusted for other pesticides include 30,693 subjects).
-Numbers of subjects in analyses vary depending on missing observations for intensity-weighted cumulative exposure days and some covariates (models adjusted for other pesticides adjusted for other pesticides adjusted for other pesticides adjusted for other pesticides include 30,613 subjects).
-Relative rate ratios and 95% Cls from Poisson analyses.
+Numbers of subjects in analyses vary depending on missing observations for cumulative exposure days and some covariates (models adjusted for demographic and lifestyle factors include 36,823 subjects; models additionally adjusted for other pesticides include 30,699 subjects.)
+Numbers of subjects in analyses vary depending on missing observations for intensity-weighted cumulative exposure days and some covariates (models adjusted for demographic and lifestyle factors include 36,509 subjects; models additionally adjusted for other pesticides include 30,613 subjects).
+Relative rate ratios and 95% CIs from Poisson regression analyses.
 Estimates adjusted for other pesticides are shown because inclusion of other pesticide variables in the model changed the effect estimate for glyphosate by at least 20%.

-VOLUME 113 | NUMBER 1 | January 2005 .
-Environmental Health Perspectives the available data provided evidence of no association between glyphosate exposure and NHL incidence.
+the available data provided evidence of no association between glyphosate exposure and NHL incidence.
 This conclusion was consistent across analyses using the different exposure metrics and in analyses using either never exposed or low exposed as the referent.
 Furthermore, there was no apparent effect of glyphosate exposure on the risk of NHL in analyses stratified by state of residence or in analyses of highly exposed groups comparing the highest with the lowest quintile of exposure.
 These findings conflict with recent studies.
 The first report of an association of glyphosate with NHL was from a case-control study, but the estimate was based on only four exposed cases (Hardell and Eriksson 1999).
 A pooled analysis of this initial study with a study of hairy cell leukemia showed a relationship between glyphosate exposure and an increased risk of disease [unadjusted analysis: odds ratio (OR) = 3.0; 95% CI, 1.1-8.5] (Hardell et al. 2002).
 A more extensive study conducted across a large region of Canada found an elevated risk of NHL associated with glyphosate use more frequent than 2 days/year (OR = 2.1; 95% CI, 1.2-3.7) (McDuffie et al. 2001).
-Similarly, increased NHL risk in men was associated with having ever used glyphosate (OR = 2.1; 95% CI, 1.1-4.0) after adjustment for other commonly used pesticides in a pooled analysis of National Cancer Institute-sponsored case-control studies conducted in Nebraska, Kansas, Iowa, and Minnesota (De Roos et al, 2003b).
+Similarly, increased NHL risk in men was associated with having ever used glyphosate (OR = 2.1; 95% CI, 1.1-4.0) after adjustment for other commonly used pesticides in a pooled analysis of National Cancer Institute-sponsored case-control studies conducted in Nebraska, Kansas, Iowa, and Minnesota (De Roos et al. 2003b).
 These previous studies were retrospective in design and thereby potentially susceptible to recall bias of exposure reporting.
-Our analysis of the AHS cohort had a prospective design, which should largely eliminate the possibility of recall bias, Differences in recall bias could account for discrepant study results; however, evaluation of the potential for recall bias in case-control studies of pesticides among farmers has not uncovered evidence that it occurred (Blair and Zahm 1993).
+Our analysis of the AHS cohort had a prospective design, which should largely eliminate the possibility of recall bias.
+Differences in recall bias could account for discrepant study results; however, evaluation of the potential for recall bias in case-control studies of pesticides among farmers has not uncovered evidence that it occurred (Blair and Zahm 1993)